ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 24.06.13

-Today i have two class nihongo and information resource, then i have marathone part time from today to sunday .
+Today i have two class nihongo and information resource, then i have marathone part time from today to sunday.
 Today i have part time from 4pm to 10 pm.
 And after finishing the part time i did one of my assignments.

 ## 24.06.14